 A year abroad gives you the chance to enhance your language skills, learn life-skills and is a great addition to your CV.

-You will have plenty of opportunities during your first year to decide if studying abroad is the right option for you, and the School has two dedicated Erasmus and Study Abroad Coordinators to help you investigate your possibilities.
+You will have plenty of opportunities during your first year to decide if studying abroad is the right option for you, and the School has a dedicated Study Abroad Coordinator to help you investigate your possibilities.

 We currently offer two different exchange schemes: